Hairy root culture: Metabolic studies

 Hairy root cultures can be used for phytoremediation, and are particularly valuable for studies of the metabolic processes involved in phytoremediation.

 Further applications include detailed studies of fundamental molecular, genetic and biochemical aspects of genetic transformation and of hairy root induction.

 Genetically transformed cultures

-The Ri plasmids can be engineered to also contain T-DNA, used for genetic transformation (biotransformation) of the plant cells.
+The Ri plasmids can be engineered to also contain T-DNA, used for genetic transformation of the plant cells.
 The resulting genetically transformed root cultures can produce high levels of secondary metabolites, comparable or even higher than those of intact plants.

 Use in plant propagation

 Hairy root culture can also be used for regeneration of whole plants and for production of artificial seeds.